 - Developing and using rubrics to analyze evidence of learning

-This workshop will be facilitated by Assessment Leadership Academy graduates Laura Martin (Director, Institutional Assessment, and WSCUC accreditation liaison officer, University of California, Merced); David Chase (Vice Dean, Academic Affairs, American Film Institute Conservatory), and Sharlene Sayegh (Director, Program Review and Assessment, California State University, Long Beach)
+This workshop will be facilitated by Assessment Leadership Academy graduates David Chase (Associate Vice President, WASC Senior College and University Commission) and Sharlene Sayegh (Director, Program Review and Assessment, California State University, Long Beach).

 The workshop will be constructivist and learner-centered.
 Blending brief presentations with interactive exercises, the facilitators will guide you as you apply what you’re learning.
 Assessment 101 is an excellent way to prepare for WSCUC’s core competency retreats on writing, oral communication, quantitative reasoning, critical thinking, and information literacy.